praveenraam/ZohoWorks/Task-2/TaskBreakDown.md

-### Create an postgres extension that read the queries ran on the DB and differentitate the queries as DDL, DML, DQL
+### Create an postgres extension that read the command ran on the DB and differentitate the queries as DDL, DML, DQL

 #### My approach :
 - Set a project extension